George Edward Alcorn

 “I believe it’s so important to start learning and enjoying learning as young as possible,” Alcorn said.
 “There are certain things you can learn better, learning it earlier.
 It gives children even more of an advantage.”

-Alcorn’s many honors include the Robert H. Goddard Award of Merit – the highest honor from NASA’s GSFC – in 2010, and the Alumni Seal Award for Professional Achievement from Occidental College in 2012.
+Alcorn’s many honors included the Robert H. Goddard Award of Merit – the highest honor from NASA’s GSFC – in 2010, and the Alumni Seal Award for Professional Achievement from Occidental College in 2012.

 Discussing his diverse and impactful work, Alcorn said, “If you have a good, interesting project, work is not coming to work – it’s coming to an adventure.”